-- Establish standards for postpartum education for all healthcare professionals.
+- Establish standards for postpartum education for all healthcare professionals

-Emphasize culturally sensitive and trauma-informed care.
+Emphasise culturally sensitive and trauma-informed care.

-- Recognize mental health as a priority.
+- Recognise mental health as a priority

-Prioritize education and resources for health practitioners and the community.
-Develop appropriate services and options for mothers experiencing (severe) postpartum anxiety, depression, or psychosis to receive time-appropriate support while keeping mother and baby together.
+Prioritise education and resources for health practitioners and the community.
+Develop appropriate services and options for mothers experiencing (severe) postpartum anxiety, depression, or psychosis to receive timely support while keeping mother and baby together.

-- Launch public awareness campaigns.
+- Launch public awareness campaigns

-Normalize and make visible the discussions on the importance of postpartum challenges through national and local campaigns, storytelling initiatives, and workplace education.
-Highlight the essential nature of postpartum recovery for individual and community health and well-being.
+Normalise the discussions on the importance of postpartum challenges and make them visible through national and local campaigns, storytelling initiatives, and workplace education.
+Highlight the essential nature of postpartum recovery for both individual and community health and well-being.
 Display clear, stigma-free messages about postpartum recovery.

-- Establish local support networks.
+- Establish local support networks

 Accessible local community groups and resources are essential to postpartum recovery.
-Foster collaboration among parents and between generations.
-Recognize parenting as a societal responsibility.
+Foster collaboration among parents and across generations.
+Recognise parenting as a societal responsibility.

-- Invest in incentives and support for review of maternity leave policies.
+- Invest in incentives and support to review maternity leave policies